Menu

 How many days do you need in Ikaria?

 You need 3-5 days to properly experience Ikaria and adjust to the island's unique rhythm.
-This gives you enough time to explore the rugged landscapes, visit hot springs, experience the local longevity culture, and participate in the relaxed island lifestyle without feeling rushed.
+This gives you enough time to explore the rugged landscapes, visit hot springs, experience the local longevity culture.

 What is Ikaria Greece famous for?